radosz99/Java-AdvancedTechniques/README.md

 ### Running
 Create a list in *Test.java* and run by choose one of algorithm to sort it.
 ### Description
-Program provides an interface for sort list of *IElement* objects (*FloatElement* or *IntElement*) consisting of key and value.
+Application provides an interface for sort list of *IElement* objects (*FloatElement* or *IntElement*) consisting of key and value.
 Currently available algorithms:
 - **Quick Sort**,
 - **Counting Sort**,
 - **Pigeonhole Sort**,
 - **Insert Sort**.

-You can add some algorithm using the current convention (inheritance from *AbstractSorter* abstract class).
+You can simple add some algorithm by using the current convention (inheritance from *AbstractSorter* abstract class).

  <a name="cw2"></a>
 ## cw2